GPS Monitors Students For Truancy

 Students will be monitored via the tracking systems for no more than 40 days during the trial period.
 Officials believe the GPS tracking plan will greatly reduce the truancy problem in many schools and hope the personal tracking system plan will lose the interim tag soon.

 The GPS tracking program is one of only many unconventional methods Munoz has tried to use to encourage students to attend class regularly and on time.
-Another unique program that Munoz used in the past to reduce truancy was sending a parent with the child at school to personally watch them and make sure their child was attending class.
+Another unique program that Munoz used in the past to reduce truancy was sending a parent with the child to school to personally watch them and make sure their child was attending class.

 Unlike the GPS trackers used to monitor sex offenders or other criminals, the tracking system technology the students are using does not require the user to have the GPS tracking device worn around the ankle.
 The student GPS tracking systems are roughly about the size of a standard cellular phone and can be kept in pants or jacket pockets.
 The school did not want any student to feel as if they were a criminal when they looked in the mirror and that is why they opted not to use any personal GPS tracking system that had to be worn around the ankle or wrist.

 Schools are hoping teen GPS tracking will provide the cure to the truancy problem that has increasingly worsened over time.

 Would you allow your teen/student to carry or wear a GPS if they habitually ditched class and were getting poor grades?

-Should more school districts adopt their own version of a personal tracking plan to monitor students who continue to struggle attending class?
+Should more school districts adopt their own version of a personal tracking plan to monitor students who continue to struggle to attend class?